Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction: Introduction

-To address these issues, we propose a novel single-stage 3D Gaussian Splatting (3DGS)~\cite{3dgs} based diffusion model, DiffusionGS, for 3D object and scene generation from a single view.
+To address these issues, we propose a novel single-stage 3D Gaussian Splatting (3DGS)~\cite{3dgs} based diffusion model, DiffusionGS, for 3D object generation and scene reconstruction from a single view.
 Our DiffusionGS enforces 3D consistency of the generated contents by predicting multi-view pixel-aligned Gaussian primitives in every timestep.
-With the highly parallel rasterization and scalable imaging range, DiffusionGS enjoys a fast inference speed of $\sim$6 seconds per asset and can be easily applied to large scenes.
-Since our goal is to build a general and large-scale 3D generation model, it is critical to fully exploit existing 3D scene and object data.
-However, directly training with scene and object data may lead to non-convergence because of the large domain discrepancy.
+With the highly parallel rasterization and scalable imaging range, DiffusionGS enjoys a fast inference speed of $\sim$6 seconds and can be easily applied to large scenes.
+Unlike previous single-view scene reconstruction methods~\cite{pixelnerf,vistadream,flash3d} that predict 3D representation only from the given view, DiffusionGS generates other views along the camera trajectory to predict more refined and structured Gaussian point clouds.
+Thus, our method can better perceive the geometry to reconstruct the scene \textbf{without using depth estimator}.
+As our goal is to build a general and large-scale 3D generation model, it is critical to fully exploit existing 3D scene and object data.
+Yet, directly training with scene and object data may lead to non-convergence because of the large domain discrepancy.
 Thus, we propose a scene-object mixed training strategy to handle this problem and learn a general prior of geometry and texture.
 Our mixed training strategy adapts DiffusionGS to both object and scene datasets by controlling the distribution of the selected views, camera condition, Gaussian point clouds, and imaging depths.
 In particular, we notice previous camera conditioning method Pl\"ucker coordinate~\cite{plucker_coordinate} shows limitations in capturing depth and 3D geometry.
 Hence, we design a new camera conditioning method, Reference-Point Pl\"ucker Coordinates (RPPC), that encodes the point on each ray closest to the origin of the world coordinate system to help DiffusionGS better perceive the depth and 3D geometry across scene and object data.
-Finally, the mixed training weights are further finetuned on object or scene data to boost the performance.
+Finally, the model is further finetuned on object or scene data, respectively, to boost the performance.